Dogs and Lyme Disease. Is Your Dog At Risk?

 There should be an improvement within three to five days.
 If not, your veterinarian should examine the dog again.

-Great information from the mayo clinic that also applies to roving a tick from your Chihuahua
+Great information from the mayo clinic that also applies to removing a tick from your Chihuahua

 0